Listen to the podcast in French:

 This promotion or publicity of Economic research is very good for economics, except that it continues to maintain this confusion between economics, a scientific discipline, and the economy, a sphere of human activity.

-Knowledge: Why this interest in Nobel laureates?
+K: Why this interest in Nobel laureates?

 JEC: To tell the truth, I got interested in this subject a bit by chance when my wife and I were asked to write a book about it.
 And then I discovered it’s a good way to understand the history of economic thought.